luckyman9339/Angular-GCP-Chatgpt/README.md

 # Friday: Accessibility-focused Application Empowering Inclusive Interactions
-Friday is a revolutionary full-stack Angular web application designed to empower users with disabilities through inclusive AI-driven voice interactions.
-Inspired by Tony Stark's AI assistant in the MCU, this cutting-edge platform integrates Google Cloud Services and ChatGPT's API to offer seamless, voice-controlled speech-to-text and text-to-speech capabilities, hosted via the Google Cloud SDK.
+Friday is a pioneering, full-stack Angular web application meticulously designed to revolutionize user experiences, with a primary focus on empowering individuals with disabilities.
+Drawing inspiration from the iconic AI assistant in the Marvel Cinematic Universe, our platform offers a groundbreaking solution that transcends language barriers.
+By seamlessly integrating Google Cloud Services and ChatGPT's API, Friday delivers a remarkable user journey marked by inclusive, AI-driven voice interactions.

+One of Friday's standout features is its multilingual capability, accommodating both Mandarin and English speakers.
+Users have the flexibility to activate the virtual assistant using trigger words and phrases in either language, making it a universally accessible tool.

 ## Key Features